jonatanhal/jonatanhal.github.io/_posts/2014-10-16-mining-the-murky-data-on-pastebin.markdown

 + `produce()`
   The purpose of `produce()` is for it to act like an producer for the function `download()`
-  Using `go`-routines on a nested, anonymous function, which passes parsed pastekeys into a channel.
+  Using `go`-routines[^1] on a nested, anonymous function, which passes parsed pastekeys into a channel.
   `produce` parses out pastekeys using the functions `extract` & `contains`

   + `extract` takes string as parameter & applies some basic parsing on said string.
   returns an empty string if no match was found.

-  + `contains` is just a function that iterates over a slice of strings and checks if a given string is in said slice.
+  + `contains` is just a function that iterates over a slice[^2] of strings and checks if a given string is in said slice.
-	Useful when we want to avoid href's such as "/about", "/contact" & so on.
+	Useful when we want to avoid href's that do not refer to pastes, such as `/about`, `/latest`

 + `download()`